Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/shopper_insights/_index.md

 ![A diagram depicting the footfall inference workflow](./img/footfall_diagram.png)

 - Footfall API - Uses basic object detection with YOLOv8 and the COCO dataset to detect people and other objects in a retail setting
-- Shopper Insights API - Uses OpenVINO™ for efficient AI model inference and provides detailed metrics about customer movements, demographics, and interactions within defined areas
+- Shopper Insights API - Uses OpenVINO™ to provide metrics about customer movements, demographics, and interactions within defined areas.
+It has the ability to track multiple people simultaneously, maintaining unique IDs for each detected person.
-  - Tracks multiple people simultaneously.
-  - Maintains unique IDs for each detected person.
-  - Processes video feeds at optimized FPS rates.

-### Feature Extraction

-When a person is detected, the system extracts a unique feature vector (embedding) These features capture distinctive characteristics like:

-- Clothing patterns and colors
-- Body shape and proportions
-- Appearance attributes

-### Feature Matching

-New detections are compared with existing tracks using cosine distance Distance threshold: 0.3 (configured in max_distance_threshold) Lower distance indicates higher similarity

-### Track Management

-Each person gets a unique hash ID (8 characters) Tracks are maintained for up to 60 frames (max_frames_to_track) System handles track creation, updates, and termination

-### Models Used
+#### Models Used

-1. Person Detection Model
+- Person Detection Model - person-detection-retail-0013
-Model: person-detection-retail-0013

-Purpose: Detects people in video frames
+  - Detects people in video frames
-Architecture: MobileNetV2-like backbone with FPN and SSD head
-Input: Images of 320×320 pixels
-Output: Bounding boxes with confidence scores
-Performance:

   - High accuracy for retail environments
-- Minimum confidence threshold: 0.6 (min_detection_confidence)

-2. Person Re-identification Model
+- Person Re-identification Model - person-reidentification-retail-0287
-Model: person-reidentification-retail-0287

-Purpose: Generates unique feature vectors for tracked individuals
+  - Generates unique feature vectors for tracked individuals
-Architecture: ResNet50 backbone optimized for ReID
-Input: Cropped person images
-Output: 256-dimensional feature vector
-Features:

   - Optimized for retail scenarios
   - Robust to viewpoint changes
   - Handles partial occlusions

-3. Age Recognition Model
+- Age Recognition Model - age-gender-recognition-retail-0013
-Model: age-gender-recognition-retail-0013

-Purpose: Estimates age of detected persons
+  - Estimates age of detected persons
-Architecture: Based on VGG-16 architecture
-Input: Face/person crops
-Output: Age estimation (0-100 years)
-Features:

   - Groups ages into decades for statistics
   - Provides real-time demographic insights

-### Area Analytics

-- Supports multiple detection areas
-- Tracks entry/exit times for each area
-- Maintains current and total visitor counts

-### Demographics Analysis

-- Age detection for each detected person
-- Age group statistics and trends
-- Historical data aggregation

-- Data pipeline to MQ

 ### Jump to other Contoso Hypermarket guides